-Staff we spoke with were aware of their responsibility to respect people's diversity and human rights.
+Staff were aware of their responsibility to respect people's diversity and human rights.

-Patients commented positively that staff were professional, caring and attentive.
-We saw that staff treated patients respectfully, kindly and appropriately and were friendly towards patients at the reception desk and over the telephone.
+Patients commented positively that staff were wonderful, professional and caring.
+We saw that staff treated patients respectfully, appropriately and kindly and were friendly towards patients at the reception desk and over the telephone.